 This material is intended for general information purposes only and does not constitute legal advice.

-Search your state and locate your county to review cessions of jurisdiction documented within the 1962 federal GSA report titled “Jurisdictional Status of Federal Areas within the States”.
+Search your state and county to locate federal enclaves, review cessions of jurisdiction documented within the 1962 federal GSA report titled “Jurisdictional Status of Federal Areas within the States”.

 This material is intended for general information purposes only and does not constitute legal advice.